 Cross Processing is a blog born from the marriage of creative storytelling and worldview veracity.
 Every story has a storyteller, and every storyteller has a worldview.
-At Cross Processing, stories told through moving pictures are analysed and discussed in-depth, focusing on the messages and worldviews presented in each film, and comparing and contrasting each with God’s Word and the saving truth of the Gospel message of Jesus Christ.
+At Cross Processing, we look at the stories that are shaping our world, both in our fiction and in our reality, and do our best to compare and contrast each with God’s Word and the saving truth of the Gospel message of Jesus Christ.

 If you would like to contact this blog to sound off and give your thoughts directly, you can visit our Facebook page, follow us on Twitter or email Cross Processing.
 Who knows – maybe your reflections will be addressed in a post of their own!